 Secure Boot prevents unauthorized operating systems and software from loading during the startup process.
-Secure Boot Support is available as a menu option if you have enabled UEFI Boot (see "UEFI Boot (Boot Menu > UEFI Setting)" on page 5 - 17).
+Secure Boot Support is available as a menu option if you have enabled UEFI Boot (see "UEFI Boot (Boot Menu > UEFI Setting)" on page 5 - 15).
 Enabling Secure Boot Control will bring up the Secure Boot Mode menu to enable you to configure Secure Boot as Standard (with a fixed secure boot policy), or Custom (which enables you to make changes to the Key Management database).

-TPM Configuration (Security Menu)
+TPM Configuration (Security Menu) (Factory Option)

-(Factory Option for Model B Computers)

-This sub-menu will allow you to enable/disable Trusted Platform Module (TPM) support, and to configure the TPM State.
-Select TPM Configuration and press Enter to access the sub-menu.
-Press Enter to access the Security Device Support menu and select Enable to display the full TPM configuration menu (see "Trusted Platform Module" on page 6 - 23 for details).
+This optional sub-menu will allow you to enable/disable Trusted Platform Module (TPM) support, and to configure the TPM State (see "Trusted Platform Module" on page 6 - 23 for details).

-Aptio Setup Utility - Copyright (C) 2012 American Megatrends Inc. Security TPM Configuration: TPM SUPPORT [Disable] Enables or Disables BIOS support for security device.
+TPM Configuration: TPM SUPPORT [Disable] Enables or Disables BIOS support for security device.
 O.S. will not show Security Device.
-TGG EFI protocol and INTIA interface will not be available. →+:Select Screen ↑↓:Select Item Enter: Select +/-: Change Opt.
-F1: General Help F3: Optimized Defaults F4: Save Changes & Exit ESC: Exit Version Copyright (C) 2012 A merican Megatrends.
-Inc.
+TCG EFI protocol and INTIA interface will not be available. →←:Select Soreen ↑↓:Select Item Enter: Select +/-: Change Opt.
+F1: General Help F3: Optimized Defaults F4: Save Changes & Exit ESC: Exit Copyright (C) 2012 A